Flutterwave/Vue-v3/README.md

 <a id="about"></a>
 ## About

-Flutterwave official Vue library to accept payment via Card, USSD, QrCode etc.
+Flutterwave official Vue(v2) library to accept payment via Card, USSD, QrCode etc with support for Typescript.

 <a id="getting-started"></a>